Building Strong Vendor Relationships: A Buyer’s Guide

 Mutual Respect

 Respect is also key to maintaining good vendor relationships.
-The reason you have a partnership is because you both benefit from it.
+The reason you have a partnership is that you both benefit from it.

 • Value Their Expertise: Recognize and appreciate your vendors’ expertise and contributions.